Not many parents look forward to fighting with their teenagers.

 5. Acceptance of your teenager as they are: Teenagers are not adults, even though they sometimes like to think so.
 Their brains are still going through crucial developmental changes that will allow them to become mature, functional, young adults.
 The transition from childhood to adult hood can be very turbulent.
 However as parents if we can accept this about teenagers, their behaviour might make more sense and this can help us to stay more on course with our parenting responses.

 If you feel like you’re not getting anywhere when you fight with your teenager, you’re not alone.
-Contact Ahead Psychology now and get the support you need.
+Contact Ahead Psychology on (07) 3352 3577 or use our online Request a Booking form and get the support you need.
 We have psychologists who specialise in working with children, teenagers and parents.